Key Highlights

 - Create something better

-- Reach out to the sites linking to the other content, and let them know how/why your content is better.
+- Reach out to the sites linking to the other content, and let them know how/why your content is better

 This works well too, but only on specific campaigns where the competitor has lots of links.
-If it's only a couple of links, then it might not be worth it as the conversion rates are rather low compared to guest posting.
+If it's only a couple of links, then it might not be worth it, as the conversion rates are rather low compared to guest posting.

-Which Pages Should You Build Links Too?
+Which Pages Should You Build Links To?

-We also wanted to give you some tips on which pages you should build links too.The simple answer to that is all of them.Google's main ranking factors related to links are:
+We also wanted to give you some tips on which pages you should build links to.
+The simple answer to that is all of them.

 - Links to the specific page that is competing for a keyword